HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 With this feature in place, we aspire to add a few differentiating aspects to it as well.

 1. Give the option to save a custom profile, based upon the skills selected
-2. Auto select the languages in which the candidate can code while creating test questions
+2. Auto-select the languages in which the candidate can code while creating test questions
 3. Warn if sufficient questions are not added or if too many questions are present
 4. Suggest skills based on the current skill selected in the dropdown while configuring a test
 5. Allow the user to request for the skill from the interface in case the skill is absent in the platform